-4. Shutters should be affixed to the inside of the window frame so that they close.
+4. Shutters should be affixed to the inside of the window frame using hinged hardware and shutter dogs so that they close.

 5. Shutters shall not be removed and not placed back on the building after repair.

 6. Shutters can be used to conceal missing windows - openings that have been blocked-in.
 It is hoped that eventually these windows will be restored.